tomjaguarpaw/blog.poisson.chat/posts/2019-10-27-continuation-submonads.md

 various effects.
 As it turns out, it has a deeper relationship with monads in general.

-Spoilers: this will not be enlightening if you're not already familiar with monads.
-Or even if you are, actually.
+Disclaimer: this is not a monad tutorial.
+It will not be enlightening if you're not already familiar with monads.
+Or even if you are, probably.
 That's the joke.

 ---